housecricket/1000-problems-and-solutions-with-data-structures/Array/README.md

 ## How to initialize an array?
 There are many ways to initialize an array
 1. Initialization while declaring the array
+The following example shows how to define and initialize an array using array literal syntax.
 * JavaScript
 ```javascript
 var stringArray = ["one", "two", "three"];